The Week Ahead - 1/12/24

 As a reminder, I have removed most of the background material, which you can get in the Feb 4th blog post.
 As you know I’ve moved on to 4Q and beyond.
 You can reference this post from 12/1/24 for stats on 3Q.

-Expectations for Q4 earnings remained this week at +11.9% (down -2.6% since the start of the quarter, less than the 5 & 10yr avgs (-3.4% & -3.3%) for this period).
-11.9% would be the most growth in three years and would mark the 6th consec quarter of earnings growth.
+Expectations for SPX Q4 earnings as compiled by Factset fell two tenths w/w to +11.7% (down -2.8% since the start of the quarter, less than the 5 & 10yr avgs (-3.3% & -3.2%) for this period).
+This would be the most growth in three years and would mark the 6th consec quarter of earnings growth.

-Looking more specifically at Q4, according to Factset, just 5 industries are responsible for most of the 12% in exp'd earnings growth in Q4: Banks (181% exp'd growth), Semiconductors & Semiconductor Equipment (34%), Pharmaceuticals (64%), Interactive Media & Services (25%), and Broadline Retail (48%).
+Looking more specifically at Q4, according to Factset, just 5 industries are responsible for most of the exp'd earnings growth in Q4: Banks (187% exp'd growth), Semiconductors & Semiconductor Equipment (34%), Pharmaceuticals (64%), Interactive Media & Services (25%), and Broadline Retail (48%).
 "Excluding these five industries, the estimated earnings growth rate for the S&P 500 for the fourth quarter would fall to 1.6% from 12.0%."

-In terms of Q4 revenues, SPX co’s are expected to see revenue growth of 4.6% y/y (unch w/w), down from +5.2% on Sept 30.
+In terms of Q4 revenues, Factset says SPX co’s are expected to see revenue growth of 4.7% y/y (+0.1% w/w), down from +5.2% on Sept 30.
 It would mark the 17th consecutive quarter of revenue growth for the index.

-In terms of profit margins, co’s are expected to report net profit margin of 12.0% for Q4, which is below the previous quarter’s net profit margin of 12.2%, but above the year-ago net profit margin of 11.2% and the 5-year average of 11.6%.
+In terms of profit margins, Factset says SPX co’s are expected to report net profit margin of 12.0% for Q4, which is below the previous quarter’s net profit margin of 12.2%, but above the year-ago net profit margin of 11.2% and the 5-year average of 11.6%.

-Curiously though Q4 earnings expectations didn’t fall saw FY ‘24 exp's fell back -59 cents to $239.33 (now the lows of the year), still representing +9.5% growth.
-Looking further back, it remains down just around -2.5% from July 1, 2023, much better than the typical -6% or so drop we historically see.
+Despite Q4 earnings expectations falling two tenths, FY ‘24 exp's were basically unchanged at $239.33 (a penny above the lows of the year), now representing +9.4% growth.
+Looking further back, though, it remains down just around -2.5% from July 1, 2023, much better than the typical -6% or so drop we historically see.

 Factset also notes that “"analysts believe earnings growth for companies outside the 'Magnificent 7' will improve significantly in 2025.
 While analysts expect the 'Magnificent 7' companies to report earnings growth of 21% in 2025, they expect the other 493 companies to report earnings growth of 13%...a substantial improvement to ...just over 4% earnings growth for these same companies for CY 2024."